chenwilliam77/ChenPhelan2022RED/README.md

 7. To check the robustness results for different parameters, re-run steps 4-6 but either adding lines to the scripts to change parameters or creating a new parameter script instead of `parameters/baseline_parameters.m`.

+## Miscellaneous Scripts

+- We provide example scripts that solve the model with exogenous equity injections in `appendix/equity_injections/`

+- The script `appendix/calculate_avg_gdp_growth_vol.m` calculates the average volatility of annual GDP growth using data from the Penn World Tables.